-Man who stormed Capitol with Oath Keepers pleads guilty
+2nd Oath Keeper pleads guilty to conspiracy in Jan.
+6 riot

 Defense attorneys have argued that any discussions their clients had before Jan.
 6 were in reference to providing security at the rally before the riot or protecting themselves against possible attacks from antifa activists.
 They have denied that there was any plot to attack the Capitol or halt the certification of the vote.

-Grods admitted to participating in the “DC OP: Jan 6 21″ Signal chat, sending a message on Jan.
-2 that read: “So I guess I am taking full gear less weapons?
+Grods on Jan.
+2 sent a message over Signal that read: “So I guess I am taking full gear less weapons?
 Just reading through all the posts.
-Would rather have it and not need it.”
+Would rather have it and not need it,” according to court documents.
 Authorities say he brought guns to Washington and gave them to another person to store at a hotel in Virginia.

-Grods rode in a golf cart to the Capitol and was among those who joined the military-style “stack” formation seen marching through the mob up the building’s steps, according to court documents.
-He went inside the building with a large stick and left after officers shot pepper balls at a wall near him, prosecutors say.
+Grods rode in a golf cart to the Capitol and was among those who joined the military-style “stack” formation seen marching toward the building, according to court documents.
+He went inside with a large stick and left after officers shot pepper balls at a wall near him, prosecutors say.

 Another defendant told him afterward to “make sure that all signal comms about the op has been deleted and burned,” according to court documents.

-More than 500 people across the U.S. have been arrested so far in the Jan.
+More than 500 people across the U.S. have been arrested on federal charges so far in the Jan.
 6 riot.
 Grods is the 11th person to plead guilty.
 A third member of the Oath Keepers group, Jon Ryan Schaffer, has also pleaded guilty and agreed to cooperate with prosecutors, but he wasn’t charged in the conspiracy case.

 Most of the other plea deals have been for defendants who were charged only with misdemeanors for illegally entering the Capitol.
 The only defendant who has been sentenced so far is an Indiana woman who pleaded guilty to a misdemeanor charge.
 She was ordered to serve three years of probation, perform 120 hours of community service and pay $500 in restitution.